 That was until the other morning when I suddenly jumped up and stomped on the emergency brake.
 In doing so, I spilled my coffee all over my desk.

 Whoa, Nellie!
 What’s happening here?
 I asked.
 A quick check of my search terms was in order.

-From the looks of things, my Boolean string was in a Gordian knot.
-All roads led back to the same type of article.
-Articles slapping writers about the head and neck area without their consent — articles claiming to have been written by advocates and mentors for new writers.
+From the looks of things, my Boolean string was in a Gordian knot because all roads led back to the same type of article.
+Articles slapping new writers about the head and neck area without their consent — articles claiming to have been written by advocates and mentors.

 Buzz-kill articles screamed at me like carnival barkers.
 The headlines blasted such things as [my comedic paraphrasing here]: